pureproxy/mitmproxy/README.md

 The general FAQ can be found in the [mitmproxy](https://github.com/pureproxy/pureproxy) project page.

 **Q: Can I intercept TLS/SSL?** - You can intercept any traffic by performing an active man-in-the-middle attack against the connected clients.
+This is done by default with MITM Proxy if `shouldIntercept` returns `true`.

-**Q: How can I intercept the whole HTTP request/response?** - This can be implemented in a similar way as [mitmproxy](https://github.com/pureproxy/pureproxy) parses HTTP requests.
+**Q: How can I intercept the whole HTTP request/response?** - This can be implemented in a similar way as [pureproxy](https://github.com/pureproxy/pureproxy) parses HTTP requests.
 This library does not come with builtin mechanisms for this.

 **Q: Who is using this library?** - The code is used in [secapps.com](https://secapps.com) tools and services.
 It is also used by [Pown Proxy](https://github.com/pownjs/pown-proxy) tool.

+**Q: Can you make the API programmer-friendly?** - I did.
+Checkout out [utils](https://github.com/pureproxy/utils) for example how to implement full-features proxy servers with minimal requirements and development overhead.